 Chocolate maker Lindt posts on-target sales despite US slowdown

-Reported sales, which includes currency swings, rose 5.5 per cent to 4.31 billion Swiss francs (S$5.93 billion), as "strong increases" in its Europe and the Rest of the World regions compensated for problems in the United States, Lindt said.
+Reported sales, which include currency swings, rose 5.5 per cent to 4.31 billion Swiss francs (S$5.91 billion), as "strong increases" in its Europe and the Rest of the World regions compensated for problems in the United States, Lindt said.

 The maker of Lindor chocolate balls and gold-foil wrapped Easter bunnies said its sales growth in North America slowed to 2.8 per cent for 2018, down from 4 per cent in the first half of the year.